eclairebenn/Superhero-Debugging-.NET-Core/README.md

         - copy and paste the script found in the dbScript.sql file
         - execute the script by clicking on the lightning bolt (without the cursor or magnifying glass)
 5. Find all the bugs!

+*Notes: You should NOT have to modify the Program.cs file.*